Apostolic Nunciature to Samoa

 The Apostolic Nunciature to Samoa is an ecclesiastical office of the Catholic Church in Samoa.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Wellington, New Zealand.
+The title Apostolic Nuncio to Samoa is held by the prelate appointed Apostolic Nuncio to New Zealand; he resides in Wellington, New Zealand.

 The Holy See and Samoa established diplomatic relations on 10 June 1994.
 Before then, the Holy See was represented in Samoa by a series of delegations whose responsibilities for areas of the Pacific narrowed as the Holy See established diplomatic relations with countries in the region.